How to Take Smart Notes

 While writing down notes can be an effective way to capture ideas and information, it can also help you develop a deeper understanding of what you're hearing.
 Writing down what you're hearing will also help you generate ideas, which will help you think more clearly.
 That's a win-win situation.

 Reviewing your notes frequently will help your memory retention.
-It will also help you clear up any mistakes that you've made and summarize the information for quick reference.
+It will also help you clear up any mistakes that you've made and summarize the information for quick reference by making flashcards or index cards.

 The smart notes method allows you to create a treasure of smart and connected notes.
 Notes are 'smart' if they are connected to others, if they contain one main idea per note, can stand on their own, but also when connected are more helpful, and if they reflect more ideas and concepts than just facts or data.
 This way when you link your thoughts you begin to develop a story.